+How about the meatball recipe that Paulie teaches Michael at a tense moment?
 Or Hyman Roth’s birthday cake in Havana?
-Akiko particularly loves the sound the knife makes as it slices through the layers of what must be a dense, buttery yellow cake, finally clinking the plate at the bottom:
+Akiko particularly loves the sound the knife makes as it slices through the layers of what must be a dense, buttery yellow cake, finally clinking the plate at the bottom.

 After finishing the first movie, I thought: I could watch this again, and eat and drink everything they did!
 A light bulb went on, and I fired up Part II.
-Spoiler alert: by the time Fredo died, I wasn’t sure any more whether I could handle the gastronomic challenge of two films in a row.
+Spoiler alert: by the time Fredo died, I wasn’t sure whether I could handle the gastronomic challenge of two films in a row.
 But I pressed on to Part III anyway, pen in hand.

-I asked Akiko, “Would you be up for hosting a marathon party?”
+I asked Akiko, “Would you be up for hosting one hell of a party?”
 She was.
 So we set the date at our Chicago condo back in 2007 and invited any friends we thought would be up to the task.
-We had some idea what they would be in for, but they had no idea!
+We had some idea what they would be in for, but they had none!
 Other than nine hours of Godfather viewing, that is.

 Number two: serve tiny portions.
 Especially for the drinks.
-Look at the first film: in the first 40 minutes, you’ve got red wine punch, dark liquor, a red cordial, anisette and scotch.
+Look at the first film… in the first 40 minutes, you’ve got red wine punch, dark liquor, a red cordial, anisette and scotch.
 That’s five drinks in 40 minutes, which will kill the party pretty quickly unless you’re dealing in thimble-sized portions.
 And the coursing of the first film doesn’t exactly work out either.
 You start with lasagna, then move on to wedding cake, oranges, fish and cannoli.
 A bite of each will do, even with open-minded guests!